scriptjacker/Reports-Articles-List/AI/Prompt-Injection/README.md

 12. Indirect prompt injection can leads to change AI behaviour & become scammer - https://greshake.github.io/

 13. Indirect prompt injection via Youtube (video) Transcript - https://embracethered.com/blog/posts/2023/chatgpt-plugin-youtube-indirect-prompt-injection/ (AI was having plugin to summarize the video, so the paylaod was in transcript)

+14. Knowledge about prompt injections and how it can lead to cause data exfiltration, confused deputy, etc - https://simonw.substack.com/p/the-dual-llm-pattern-for-building?open=false#%C2%A7confused-deputy-attacks